-1. Consider your personal needs and event size.
+1. Consider your personal needs and event size when selecting a caterer.

 Make sure that whoever you hire for your event can handle the number of people you plan to invite.
 It is also crucial to consider what you’ll need from your caterer.
 Sometimes, you may need appetizers and entrees, or just one versus the other.
 Your caterer should be able to handle the size of your party without hesitation, given all the crucial details up front.